 The flat file (1 R record type) shows the standard services capitation amount at the member level by summing the fields Group_ Capitation_Amt plus Facility_Capitation_Amt.
 Image reports also show the standard services capitation amount at the member level.

 Risk adjusted fixed rate —We calculate capitation using the base rate detailed in the Agreement, multiplied by various factors.

 It contains 3 components:

 The risk-adjusted fixed rate capitation amount will vary monthly resulting in changes in the risk adjustment factor and demographic factors for MA plan members for that month.
 Both the flat file and image reports show each member-level transaction.
-The risk-adjusted fixed rate capitation has the standard six-month system retro window.
+The risk-adjusted fixed rate capitation has the standard 6-month system retro window.
 Payments made by CMS outside the 6-month retroactivity window are not included.

 The capitation source system can administer a single MA contract with multiple Percent of Premium rates, if the contract requires a different rate for members enrolled in a specific plan or network.
 These contracts are identified by the Primary Care Provider Network Indicator (PCPNI).
 The capitation calculation methods described in the capitation calculation section apply.

 This option is available for MA contracts.
-It allows you to manage your capitation under one medical group/IPA number.
+It allows you to manage your capitation under 1 medical group/IPA number.
 Capitation transactions reports can be summarized or detailed.
 All individual transactions are summarized by PNI code and reported on several capitations image reports.
-There are also detailed care provider PNI transactions reports on both the flat file (CP7810, column U) and image reports (CP7010, CP7030).
+There are also detailed health care provider PNI transactions reports on both the flat file (CP7810, column U) and image reports (CP7010, CP7030).
 Member PNI is reported on the flat file (CP7810, column AP).